VSI12/Intrusion-Detection-System/README.md

 ## Contribution Guidelines
 - Fork the repository.
 - Create a feature branch.
-- Submit a pull request with clear documentation.
+- Submit a pull request with clear documentation .

 ## License
 MIT License